-How To Sleep Better & Conquer Insomnia Using Your Breath
+How To Improve Sleep & Conquer Insomnia without a Sleep Therapist

-Do you ever wake up in the night needing to pee?
+I’m guessing you also wake up in the night needing to pee?
 Or wake up in the morning with a dry mouth?

-Waking up with a dry mouth or needing to pee in the night shows that your body has not spent enough time in deep sleep because when you do, the pituitary gland releases an anti-diuretic, called vasopressin which stops your need to pee.
+Waking up with a dry mouth or needing to pee in the night illustrates your body has not spent enough time in deep sleep because when you do, the pituitary gland releases an anti-diuretic, called vasopressin which stops your need to pee.

 Therefore, if you need to pee during the night or wake up dry mouthed, this shows your body hasn’t released enough vasopressin, meaning you weren’t in a deep sleep for long enough.